fallingsprings/couch-add-ons/character-counter/README.md

 - When the 'max' parameter is set, the default is a countdown counter.
 - You can't use a countdown type without setting the 'max' parameter.

 **show** - an option to show the max and/or min count along with the counter.
-Valid options include 'max', 'min', 'both', 'min max', 'max min', 'MiniMax', or 'Maxine has a really min cat'.
+Valid options include 'max', 'min', 'both', 'min max'.

 **label** - applies a text label to the counter.
 - Pro-tip: use html to dress up your label: